Tobias Fornier: History

-The municipality was formerly known as Dao until 1978 when it was given its current name.
-It is named after a Congressman from Antique, Tobias Abiera Fornier (1902–October 31, 1964).
+The municipality of Tobias Fornier was formerly known as Dao until 1978 when it was given its current name by virtue of Batas Pambansa Blg.
+10. It is named after a Congressman from Antique, Tobias Abiera Fornier (1902–October 31, 1964).

 In 1957, a barrio named Barasanan was renamed to Ballescas.
 In the same year, barrio Taguimtim was renamed to Pacienca.